tn74/reem/docs/basic.rst

 Publisher
 ----------

-Publishers are implemented with the ``PublisherSpace`` class and are instantiated with a ``RedisInterface``.
+Publishers are implemented with the ``PublisherSpace`` class and are instantiated with the address of the Redis server.
 You may treat a ``PublishSpace`` like an python dictionary that you CANNOT read.

 .. code-block:: python

-   from reem.datatypes import PublishSpace publisher = PublishSpace(interface)
+   from reem import PublishSpace
+   publisher = PublishSpace("localhost")

 When you set something inside this "dictionary"  the publisher broadcasts a message indicating what path was updated.